localstack/docs/content/en/aws/glue/index.md

 ## Crawlers

 Glue crawlers allow extracting metadata from structured data sources.

+LocalStack Glue currently supports S3 targets (configurable via `S3Targets`), as well as JDBC targets (configurable via `JdbcTargets`).
+Support for other target types is in our pipeline and will be added soon.

+### S3 Crawler Example

 The example below illustrates crawling tables and partition metadata from S3 buckets.

 First, we create an S3 bucket with a couple of items:
 {{< command >}}